LaravelDaily/Awesome-Laravel-PHP-Examples/README.md

 [Jack Ellis from Fathom Analytics: Does Laravel Scale?](https://usefathom.com/blog/does-laravel-scale)

-> Awesome long article, with a conclusion that Laravel is a fantastic choice for 99.99994%+ of web applications.
+Awesome long article, with a conclusion that Laravel is a fantastic choice for 99.99994%+ of web applications.
+For large projects, Laravel will NOT be the main bottleneck.

 ---

 [Mathias Hansen: How Geocodio keeps 300M addresses up to date](https://www.geocod.io/code-and-coordinates/2025-01-13-how-geocodio-keeps-300M-addresses-up-to-date/)

-> The entire platform is built on Laravel and uses Laravel Nova.
+Their entire platform is built on Laravel and uses Laravel Nova.
 They also make heavy use of queueing using Laravel Horizon.

 ---